Connect with us

 Though university employees will now be able to refuse vaccination if they wish to do so, Boyce encouraged them to take the shot anyway.

 “While this action stays the mandate, the benefits of getting vaccinated are clear,” Boyce said.
-“As we approach the year-end holiday season when we will gather with and friends, I urge everyone to make it a priority to protect yourself and your loved ones by getting vaccinated.”
+“As we approach the year-end holiday season when we will gather with family and friends, I urge everyone to make it a priority to protect yourself and your loved ones by getting vaccinated.”

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.